IBM-Cloud/isv-operator-product-deploy-sample/README.md

   replaces: node-red-operator.v1.0.0
   ```

-**NOTE:** Along with the above metadata updates to the CSV file, you will also need to update the new version of Operator Image and Application Image(s) based on the updates associated with the new release.
+**NOTE:** Along with the above metadata updates to the CSV file, you will also need to update the new version of Operator Image and/or Application Image(s) based on the updates associated with the new release.

-**d) Validate the operator bundle**
+**c) Validate the operator bundle**

 Once you have updated your operator bundle, validate your bundle using the following command.